This subject may not interest many people, but when it comes to using MDF or Particle Board,

 Human Frog Baby & Other Genetic Defects

-There's some crazy-looking images on that page, so you might not want to view 'em if it's close to meal time, just saying.
+There are some crazy-looking images (well, there was) on that page, so you might not want to view them if it's close to meal time, just saying.
 Besides the human frog baby, they showed a guy with a long tail, a Cyclops baby (one eye on its forehead), a person with a monstrous hand, some lady that was born with backwards feet, a baby with 3 arms, and some person that had a nipple at the bottom of their foot.
 Yeah, saying the images looked rather odd, is an understatement, let me tell ya!

 Image Credit: Link is already provided above.